hknutsen/utils/README.md

     git clone https://github.com/hknutsen/fedora-workstation.git && cd fedora-workstation
     ```

-1. Run a script from this repository.
+1. Run a script or playbook from this repository.

 ## System specifications